DylanBedetti/Robotics-Labs/README.md

 - [x] figure out how to SIMSetRobot()
 - [ ] Learn how to use pointers properly
 - [ ] How da fuck do you get the submarine environment
+- [ ] what da fuk is te trail setting

 ### How to run
 ```